 Founded in May 1864 for “the elucidation of history, particularly such portions as may refer to Delaware.”

-Since its founding in 1864, the Delaware Historical Society (DHS) has acquired an extraordinary collection of more than 3,000,000 objects, books, documents, photographs, and maps and nine historic buildings related to Delaware’s past and its importance to the nation.
+Since its founding, the Delaware Historical Society (DHS) has acquired an extraordinary collection of more than 3 million objects, books, documents, photographs, and maps and nine historic buildings related to Delaware’s past and its importance to the nation.
 We are the only private nonprofit organization with the mission to serve as the statewide organization exploring, preserving, promoting, and sharing Delaware history, heritage, and culture to educate, inspire, and empower people and communities.
+This is our story.

 Postcard of Market Street North from 5th Street, Wilmington, Delaware